QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 * social welfare as the sum of consumer and producer surpluses
 * the relationship between  equilibrium quantity and social welfare optimum

-In our exposition we will use the following imports.
+In our exposition we will use the following Python imports.

 ```{code-cell} ipython3
 import numpy as np
 import matplotlib.pyplot as plt
 ```

-## Consumer Surplus
+## Consumer surplus

 Before we look at the model of supply and demand, it will be helpful to have some background on (a) consumer and producer surpluses and (b) integration.